Vasudrdy/Data-Visualization-Everyday/Day 2 - TS Housing/README.md

-# Project Title
-Content of 'Data visualization - Day2'
+# Content of 'Data visualization - Day2'